This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Keep in mind that the closer you get to the hot springs, the less transparent the water gets, to the point that you’re not able to see the seabed or the submerged part of your body, for that matter.

-If you find this as disturbing as Maria does, please don’t let this feeling keep you from living this great experience, which tops the list of the best excursions in Santorini.
-Take it from someone who’s terrified of swimming in anything but the clearest waters.
-Was Maria on the verge of freaking out?
-Yes, she was.
-Would she do it all over again?
-Yes, she would.
+If you find this disturbing, please don’t let this feeling keep you from living this great experience, which tops the list of the best excursions in Santorini.

-TIP: If you tend to freak out when the water isn’t transparent enough for you to see what’s on the seabed, perhaps it might help to wear water shoes.
-This way, you won’t get (too) startled when you inevitably step on the rocky seabed without being able to see what you’re stepping on.
+TIP: If you tend to freak out when the water isn’t transparent enough to see what’s on the seabed, it might help to wear water shoes.
+This way, you won’t get startled when you inevitably step on the rocky seabed without being able to see what you’re stepping on.

 A wooden boat with two masts is moored near the hot springs.
 Tourists swim and enjoy the thermal waters.